romcok/terraform-aws-ha-webapp/README.md

-# Terraform Multi-AZ Application Deployment Module for AWS
+# Terraform Multi-AZ Web Application Deployment Module for AWS
 This terraform module deploys applications with an ALB, VPN, ECS Fargate Cluster, and an Aurora Cluster in multiple Availability Zones (AZs) on AWS.

-> **_DISCLAIMER:_**  This module is for presentation purposes only, it's not full-featured (e.g. HTTP only), and should not be used for production deployments.
+> **_DISCLAIMER:_**  This module is for presentation purposes only and does not rely on any external terraform modules.
+It's not full-featured (e.g. HTTP only), and should not be used for production deployments.
+For these purposes, this module does not rely on any external terraform modules.

 ## Features
 This module consists of the following parts: